 The Federal Flood Risk Management Standard (FFRMS) applies to Federal investments.
 Structures that experience a loss, would be required to build to newer elevation standards (both FFRMS and TMAC requirements) when rebuilding.
-In general, the higher a structure is above the Base Flood Elevation (BFE) - 100-yr floodplain - the less likely the structure is to have a loss.
+In general, the higher a structure is above the Base Flood Elevation (BFE) - 100-year floodplain - the less likely the structure is to have a loss.

-Parallel to these FEMA driven approaches, the American Society of Engineers (ASCE) will be updating building code best practices, including incorporating requirements for different types of structures to be elevated to at least 1"above the BFE, and possibly incorporation of 2"or 3"elevation requirements to align with FEMA" proposal for the FFRMS.
+Parallel to these FEMA driven approaches, the American Society of Engineers (ASCE) will be updating building code best practices, including incorporating requirements for different types of structures to be elevated to at least 1 foot above the BFE, and possibly incorporation of 2 feet elevation requirements to align with FEMA proposal for the FFRMS.

-Therefore, HCD is requiring that replacement of MHU be 2"or 3"above base flood elevation and include proper anchoring of MHU.
+Therefore, HCD is requiring that replacement of MHUs to be installed at 2 feet above Base Flood Elevation (BFE) or higher if required by locally adopted regulations known as Design Flood Elevation (DFE) and include proper anchoring of MHUs.
 These two factors will mitigate impacts from future floods and help protect investment made by this grant.

-How Mitigation Set-Aside Activities will Address Current & Future Risks?
+How Mitigation Set-Aside Activities will Address Current and Future Risks?

-Impacts from DR-4683 were due to floods, this program not only replaces but elevates and anchors MHU's' to mitigate against future flood impacts.
+Impacts from DR-4683 were due to floods; this program not only replaces but elevates and anchors MHU's' to mitigate against future flood impacts.